JabRef/jabref/docs/code-howtos.md

   ```

 ## Using Localization correctly
+*(More information about this topic from the translator side is provided [here in the wiki](https://github.com/JabRef/jabref/wiki/Translating-JabRef))*

 All labeled UI elements, descriptions and messages shown to the user should be localized, i.e., should be displayed in the chosen language.

 JabRef uses ResourceBundles ([see Oracle Tutorial](https://docs.oracle.com/javase/tutorial/i18n/resbundle/concept.html)) to store `key=value` pairs for each String to be localized.